Figure

 Description

-QCCD-style trapped-ion architectures scale by physically transporting ions between segmented trap zones: memory, interaction, and readout regions.
-Rather than keeping very long ion chains (which suffer mode crowding), shuttling keeps chains short and composes operations through transport.
+QCCD (Quantum Charge-Coupled Device) architectures scale trapped-ion quantum processors by physically transporting ions between segmented trap zones: memory, interaction, and readout regions.
+Rather than keeping very long ion chains (which suffer mode crowding and poor gate addressing), shuttling keeps chains short and composes operations through transport.

 Hamiltonian